josephsmithberger/XogotDocs/Documentation.docc/Manual/xr/xr_room_scale.md

   var is_colliding = _process_on_physical_movement(delta)
 ```

-Note that we're returning true from our _process_on_physical_movement function when we couldn't move our player all the way.
+Note that we're returning `true` from our `_process_on_physical_movement` function when we couldn't move our player all the way.

 ## Step 2

 The second step is to handle rotation of the player as a result of user input.

-As the input used can differ based on your needs we are simply calling the function _get_rotational_input.
+As the input used can differ based on your needs we are simply calling the function `_get_rotational_input`.
 This function should obtain the necessary input and return the rotational speed in radians per second.

 > Note: